 Eligibility: -Resident of or studying in Fairfield County, CT or Westchester County, NY -Attending a four-year college/university -Funds to be used for study abroad (e.g. semester [...]
 More

-The First County Bank Richard E. Taber Citizenship Award honors high school students, living in the lower Fairfield County area, who consistently demonstrate good citizenship at school, at home and in the community.
-The program is designed to recognize and encourage young people who are honest, hard-working, helpful and fair.
-Through this award, the First County Bank Foundation seeks to motivate [...]
+The First County Bank Richard E. Taber Citizenship Award honors high school students, living in the lower Fairfield County area, who consistently demonstrate good citizenship at school, at home, and in the community.
+The recipient of this award must be a high school senior and have been accepted to an accredited two or four-year college/university, as well as be a current resident of Stamford, [...]
 More

 Roothbert Fund scholarships are open to all in the United States regardless of sex, age, color, nationality or religious background.
 While the Fund does not emphasize any particular form of religious practice or worship, it seeks to provide support to persons motivated by spiritual values.
 The Fund has awarded grants to persons entering a wide range of careers.
 However, preference will be given [...]
 More

 The Timothy S. and Palmer W. Bigelow, Jr. Scholarship was created in 1988 by the Bigelow family to aid students from New England who are seeking a career in horticulture.
 The Bigelow family considers student scholarships the most important commitment the horticultural industry can make to ensure the growth and development of the nursery and landscape industry.

 Learning to drive is one of the coolest times for a teen.
 But facts have shown it can be extremely dangerous.
 You have the power to inspire your fellow teens, maybe better than a teacher or a parent can, because you know what messages will be the most powerful.
 Create a 30-60 second video for your fellow teen drivers that highlights the importance of safe teen driving.
 Your video's message should [...]
 More